 - The hardest part of submission is giving a thank offering to God during hardship.
 Being thankful and forgiving are the keys for peace in your life.
 Thank Him for the opportunity to grow and to be more like Christ.
-Thank Him for being your Shepherd and for shepherding those outside your control.
+Thank Him for being your Shepherd and for shepherding the people outside your control.
 Thank Him for helping you to trust Him and to accept His Sovereign will.
 Continue to give a sacrifice of praise and thanksgiving.
 The page on my website called Who is God — A-C-T-S prayers will give you plenty to praise Him for and to be thankful.

 - Go through the five steps to heal your heart and purify your soul.

 After you have submitted to God; now resist the devil’s temptation to sin.
 To resist the devil describes a struggle, so don’t be hard on yourself, keep struggling but don’t give him an inch.
 If you continue to sin and feel guilty, that’s not a struggle, that’s giving in.
 Galatians 5:1 states, “For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of bondage.”
 A yoke is being bound to something, like two oxen are yoked together.
 Jesus said in Matthew 11:29-30, “Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.”

 There is hope for complete healing, and I am praying for you.
 Be blessed.